smartdevicelink/sdl_evolution/proposals/NNNN-Add-function-to-transmit-audio-data.md

 ## Proposed solution
 The audio data sending side subdivides (for example, every second calculated from bitsample / freq) Use proxy (AudioStreamManager) so that socket stream data is sent at intervals that do not become empty.
-WIthin the proxy(AudioStreamManager), the audio data are split into parts (for example, every second calculated from bitsample/freq) and are sent at intervals so that socket stream data will not have gaps in between.
+Within the proxy (AudioStreamManager), the audio data is split into parts (for example, every second calculated from bitsample/freq) and is sent at intervals so that socket stream data will not have gaps in between.

 The process of transmitting audio data to the HU is implemented using a timer thread.